 Are you worried someone will find out you visited this website?

-Our website has a quick exit button near the bottom right-hand corner of the page.
+Our website has a quick exit (Click here to hide this website) button near the bottom right-hand corner of the page.
 This button will close the DVAC website and open ABC News and the Google homepage.
 The button may be helpful if you are worried that you are being monitored and you are concerned that someone is about to see you looking at the DVAC site.

 You may also want to delete your browser history.
 This means that the history of the websites you have visited will not be able to be seen.
-For information on deleting your internet history click here.
+For information on deleting your internet history click hereLink to external page.

 If someone is monitoring your online activity using spyware or monitoring devices, they may still be able to see that you have visited this website.

 For more information on your digital safety see: